KMahoney/kmahoney.github.io/_posts/2018-12-05-microservices-and-availability.markdown

 average - if you're lucky and the failures overlap it's still 90%, if you're unlucky it's 70%).

-This gets worse quite quickly.
+This gets even worse quite quickly.
 If you rely on ten services with 90% availability, your service will *never* be available in the worst case!

-In order to increase availability and improve reliability, C must be able to produce a useful result when A or B are not available.
+In order to increase availability and improve reliability, C must remove its dependency on A and B, and be able to produce a useful result when they are not available.

 Here are a few diagrams from worst availability to best availabilty: